jlevy/og-equity-compensation/README.md

 ### Sales and liquidity

-❗️ With private companies, it can be [very hard to know](#what-is-private-stock-worth) the value of equity.
+❗️ It can be [very hard to know](#what-is-private-stock-worth) the value of equity in private companies.
 Because the value of private company stock is not determined by regular trades on public markets, shareholders can only make educated guesses about the likely future value, at a time when they will be able to sell stock.
 After all, private company stock is simply a legal agreement that entitles you to something of highly uncertain value, and could well be worthless in the future, or highly valuable, depending on the fate of the company.